slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Focus on what you can give.
 You only receive in proportion to what you give.

 However after taking first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
-Run away from people who treats you like you're ordinary and be ready to loose people.
+Run away from people who treats you like you’re ordinary and be ready to loose people.
 Partner with people who wants you to be all you can be.
 Hints:

 - If a person is nice to you and to nobody else, that person is not nice.
 - If you are lonely when you are not alone, you are in bad company.